Cross-Origin Control

 The CORS middleware provides various configuration options:

-- Allowed methods: Specifies which HTTP methods are allowed (GET, POST, etc.)
+- Allowed Methods: Specifies allowed HTTP methods (GET, POST, etc.).

-By properly configuring CORS, you can ensure both security and meet cross-origin access requirements.
+By configuring CORS appropriately, you can ensure both security and the ability to meet cross-origin access requirements.